vcl-ln/vcl-ln.github.io/index.md

 {% capture text style="text-align:center"%}

-The research conducted by the Visual Cognition Lab is diverse, ranging from person perception through to object recognition
+The research conducted by the Visual Cognition Lab is diverse, ranging from person perception through to object recognition.

 {%
   include button.html